 Have you ever wondered if it would be possible to make your own saltwater fish food?
-It’s easier than you think to make a highly nutritious food for the fish in your saltwater aquarium.
-Before investing a lot of time and energy, I encourage you to start off simply and try this recipe for the easiest DIY saltwater fish food ever.
-Calling it a recipe even suggests more complication than there really is.
+It’s easier than you think to make highly nutritious food for the fish in your saltwater aquarium.
+Before investing a lot of time and energy, I encourage you to start off simple and try this recipe for the easiest DIY saltwater fish food ever.
+Calling it a recipe even suggests more complications than there really is.
 All you need to get started is a freezer, a cheese grater (one that shreds tiny pieces, not big fat pieces) and some seafood.

 How to make the easiest DIY Saltwater Fish Food Ever

 The best DIY saltwater fish food to start out with are regular table shrimp–yep, the kind you would dunk in cocktail sauce and eat.
 Most of the meat-eating fish in your tank will enjoy a shrimp cocktail (figuratively speaking), shrimp are readily available in most supermarkets, and you buy a few shrimp (which will last you longer than you think) for pretty cheap.
 If your store has a ‘seafood counter’, you can ask the attendant to weigh out just a few shrimp–which will only cost you the loose change in your pocket.
 Buy raw shrimp, if you can find them, but cooked shrimp will do the trick too.
 When you get the shrimp home, peel off the shell, ball up the couple of shrimp you bought inside of a sealable plastic bag and stick it in the freezer.

 Freezing your DIY saltwater fish food is an important step for a few reasons:

 1) Kills parasites/pathogens–if the shrimp you purchased were fresh (never frozen) they may have been harboring pathogens or parasites.
 A reasonable period of time in the freezer is likely to kill anything you would worry about unintentionally adding to your tank.